When OSHA Violations Lead to Injured Workers

 Violating the safety standards of the U.S. Occupational Health and Safety Administration may create hazards that cause serious injuries for workers.
 The U.S. Bureau of Labor Statistics reports that employees suffered 2.8 million injuries on the job in 2018, and injured workers often require medical treatment and recovery time.
-Unfortunately, injured workers’ employers might have prevented many such incidents if they had followed to the required safety standards.
+Unfortunately, when it comes to OSHA violations in the workplace, injured workers’ employers might have prevented many such incidents if they had followed the required safety standards.

 OSHA inspectors regularly conduct worksite checks and investigations, citing employers for safety standard violations.
 Some of the most common of these involve: